NXTnet/android_local_manifest_coreprimelte/README.md

-Repositories that are needed to build CyanogenMod 12.1
+Repositories that are needed to build CyanogenMod 12.1 for Samsung Galaxy Core Prime (SM-G360F)

 How to build:
 -------------